Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Introduction

-In passing from triangulations to 2-lattices we were also able to demonstrate the internal consistency of the model in \cite{BCKMM} which tacitly assumed that discrete 2-holonomy is well defined, for instance when proving in {\it loc cit} that the ground state degeneracy is a topological invariant derived from Yetter TQFT.
+{By passing from triangulations to 2-lattices, we hence demonstrate the internal consistency of the model in \cite{BCKMM}, which tacitly assumed that discrete 2-dimensional holonomy of a discrete higher gauge field is well-defined, for instance when proving in {\it loc cit} that the ground state degeneracy is a topological invariant derived from Yetter TQFT, and as such {that} our model is a Hamiltonian realisation of Yetter TQFT.}

-A consequence of using cell decompositions instead of triangulations is the loss of some combinatorial structure.
-Some basic algebraic topology is required in order to prove that the model is well defined.
-In doing the latter, we also construct a lattice description of non-abelian discrete 2-dimensional holonomies along disks and spheres, to model higher gauge fields on a 2-lattice.

-The construction in this paper heavily uses the crucial notion of `2-lattices', a slighlty combinatorial{ised} version of CW-complexes.
-We describe the class of 2-lattices, the Hilbert space for lattice higher gauge theory, and the higher gauge symmetry in a rigorous manner.

-More concretely, in \S\ref{HLGT} and \S\ref{GTRANS} we parallel the construction of ordinary (lattice) gauge theory in a higher setting, as outlined in \cite{BCKMM}.
-Geometry of higher-order bundles and ideas of higher-dimensional holonomy are discussed for example in \cite{baez_schreiber,schreiber_waldorf1,schreiber_waldorf2,martins_picken}.
-We present a fully combinatorial lattice version of the surface-holonomy of a higher-order bundle.
-(This is in line with the framework for higher lattice gauge theory of \cite{Pfeiffer} and formal homotopy quantum field theory \cite{PorterTuraev}.)
-We also prove that discrete 2-dimensional holonomy is independent of the way we decompose a 2-sphere into faces and also gauge invariant, which is one of the points in which we needed to invoke some basic algebraic topology.
-We explain and give proofs of the necessary well-definedness theorems, in the context of the machinery set up in \cite{BCKMM}.
+{Prominent in this paper is the concept of a fake-flat 2-gauge configuration in a 2-lattice, to be a discretised model of a higher gauge field; as well as the construction of discrete 2-dimensional holonomy operators for surfaces cellularly embedded in a 2-lattice.
+(Fake-flat 2-gauge configurations are in line with the framework for higher lattice gauge theory of \cite{Pfeiffer,martins_porter} and also appear in formal homotopy quantum field theory constructions; see \cite{PorterTuraev}).
+We carefully construct these discrete 2-dimensional holonomy operators, in an algebraic topological (\S \ref{atd}) and in a combinatorial manner (\S \ref{cd}), and, using algebraic topology, prove that this discrete 2-dimensional holonomy is gauge invariant and independent of the way we combine the faces of a particular CW-decomposition of the 2-sphere and of the 2-disk.
+These are results, of intrinsic interest.
+They provide a combinatorial construction of the 2-dimensional holonomy of a higher order bundle, completing its differential geometrical construction discussed for example in \cite{baez_schreiber,schreiber_waldorf2,martins_picken,BaezHuerta11}.}

-The well-definedness of 1-lattice gauge theory can be expressed by saying that there is a lattice groupoid supporting well-defined groupoid maps to a gauge groupoid.
-These maps are called {\em gauge configurations}.
-The gauge groupoid is simply a gauge group made a groupoid in the obvious way, so the task here is to take the notion of lattice groupoid suitably for such a target, while retaining the requirement that the lattice represents physical space.
-From this perspective it is a physical (phenomenological) and philosophical point that gauge fields taking values in groups are consistent targets.
-(If space has certain properties, such as continuous metric topology, then the group will have to mirror these.
-But this will not concern us for now.)